The polynomials $X^2+(Y^2+1)^2$ and $X^{2} + (Y^3+Z^3)^2$ also capture their primes: A Deligne-type bound

-For $p| D_1$ we apply Lemma \ref{deligneboundlemma} and for $p^m|| D/D_1$ we use Lemma \ref{crudeboundklemma}. \end{proof} \begin{remark} Note that here we have not used the fact that in $X_0\setminus Y_1$ we get the superior bound $D_1^{k-1/2}$.
+\end{proof} \begin{remark} Note that here we have not used the fact that in $X_0\setminus Y_1$ we get the superior bound $D_1^{k-1/2}$.
 This is not crucial for our application and using this weaker bound simplifies greatly the upcoming computations.
 We have included the characterization of $Y_1$ in Lemma \ref{deligneboundlemma} just for the sake of completeness.
-Making use of this would allow us to get $D_1^{k-1/2}$ in place of $D_1^k$ in Lemma \ref{sumoverhlemma} below, which would only marginally widen our Type II range (Proposition \ref{typeiikprop}). \end{remark} Let $H_r$ denote any of the hyper-planes defining $Z_r$ in Lemma \ref{deligneboundlemma}.
+Making use of this would only marginally widen our Type II range (Proposition \ref{typeiikprop}). \end{remark} Let $H_r$ denote any of the hyper-planes defining $Z_r$ in Lemma \ref{deligneboundlemma}.
 We need the following bound for the number of $(h_1,\dots,h_k)\in \Z^k \subseteq O_K^k$ which are in $H_r(\FF_q)$ after reduction modulo some $P_j$, where as before $p O_K =P_1\cdots P_g$ and $q = p^f$.
-For a square-free integer $D_1=p_1\cdots p_{\ell}$ and $\bm{r}=(r_1,\dots,r_\ell)$, denote by
+For a square-free integer $D_1=p_1\cdots p_{\ell}$ and $\bm{r}=(r_1,\dots,r_\ell) \in \Z_{\geq 0}^{\ell}$, denote